danielmccarville/Benfords/README.md

 # Benfords
-Benfords is a Python library built to assist with using Benford's Law.
+Benfords provides a series of functions intended to make Benford's Law research and usage more convenient.

 ## Usage
-Benfords allows you two do two things: to calculate the expected probability of digits, and to extract the actual digits from your data.
+With Benfords you can conduct quick comparisons to Benfords law, create outputs like charts and .csv files, generate random Benford-deviates, as well as calculate the expected probabilities or extract your own empirical digit frequencies.

 ### Comparisons to Benford's Law
 The benfords() function allows you to quickly compare your data's digits to Benford's Law: